17 Artsy and Romantic Things to do in Ridgefield CT

 SHOP: Ridgefield Running Co.

 In 2014, Megan Searfoss, founder of Run Like A Mother (a “women-only 5K” launched in 2008), opened what has fast become one of the “Top 10 Running Stores” in the country: Ridgefield Running Co.
 Of course, this store sells running shoes and other paraphernalia for people who enjoy foot-powered speed.
-But Ridgefield Running Co. is the only running shop in New England to feature a 3-D scanner and treadmill-analysis that together generate a custom-fit.

 SHOP: Books on the Common

 Like most culturally progressive small towns, Ridgefield has an independent, community-minded bookstore.
 And whenever I find one of those, I sing its praises.
+Thanks for existing, Books on the Common!

-Shop For Specialty Foods in Ridgefield CT
+Shop: Specialty Foods in Ridgefield CT

 Quail Eggs The Hickories Ridgefield CT